hypo69/hypo/pytest/gemini - set 3/en/src/ai/tiny_troupe/TinyTroupe/SUPPORT.rst

 import pytest

 # No Python code provided in the input, so no tests can be written.
-# This example demonstrates the structure and approach for testing if code was provided.
+# This example demonStartes the structure and approach for testing if code was provided.

 # Example assuming a function from the missing code
 def file_issue(title, description):